platonic-io/sympl_auction/application/api/README.md

 # Running

 The server can be run by running the `start.sh` script, which automatically sources `./env/bin/activate` and then runs the default flask run.
-Any options you can supply to flask run are supported
+Any options you can supply to flask run are supported.

 # Resetting
 You can reset the enviornment by running the script `reset.sh`.
 This will remove the virtual environment, and stop the created sandox network.